Marbled godwit: Description

 The total length is 40–50 cm, including a large bill of 8–13 cm, and wingspan is 70–88 cm.
 Body mass can vary from 240 to 520 g.
 The average weight of 40 males was 326 g and that of 45 females was 391 g.
 Bill length is from 73.9 to 131 mm.
 Among all the members of the sandpiper family, only the curlews attain sizes that significantly exceed this species.

 Adults have long blue-grey legs and a very long pink bill with a slight upward curve and dark at the tip.
 The long neck, breast and belly are pale brown with dark bars on the breast and flanks.
 The back is mottled and dark.
 They show cinnamon wing linings in flight.

 Distribution and habitat

 Marbled godwits breed in three distinct areas with their own unique route.
 The vast majority occur in mid-continental North America, followed by eastern Canada and the Alaska Peninsula, USA.
 In addition, the largest winter ranges are the Atlantic, Pacific and Gulf coasts of the US and Mexico.

 Godwits breeding in the western USA and Canada follow a route through the Utah stopover site, with a final arrival in the winter sites of Mexico and the Caribbean.
 Species breeding in eastern Canada migrate across the US, and stopover at sites along the Gulf of California and Mexico.
 Furthermore, those breeding in North and South Dakota winter in coastal Georgia.
 The Bear River Migratory Bird Refuge located at Great Salt Lake in Utah (USA), is one of the most popular stopover sites for godwits in the spring and fall.
+Satellite tracking data from pairs breeding in Alberta revealed that male and female godwits appear to migrate and winter separately, with females from that population migrating down to the California coast and males stopping over at Great Salt Lake before wintering down in Baja California Sur.